AlbrechtL/welle.io/README.md

 ---
 A compiled version can be found at the [release page](https://github.com/AlbrechtL/welle.io/releases)

-This sections shows how to compile welle.io on Windows 10.
+This section shows how to compile welle.io on Windows 10.
 Windows 7 should also be possible but is not tested.

 1. Install Qt 6.2 (MinGW 64-bit) or newer including "Qt Charts" and "Qt 5 Compatibility Module" modules by using the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
 2. Clone welle.io https://github.com/AlbrechtL/welle.io.git e.g. by using [TortoiseGit](https://tortoisegit.org).